Easy Vegan Mac and Cheese with Peas – one of the most ultimate comfort foods enhanced with sweet, tender green peas!

 It’s completely dairy free, well-rounded, and full of wholesome plant-based ingredients.
 Both comforting and hearty, the whole family will love this mac and cheese!

-Ingredients for Easy Vegan Mac and Cheese
+Easy Vegan Mac and Cheese

 The ingredients are simple, you may already have most of the them on hand in your pantry!